Privacy-Preserving Epidemiological Modeling on Mobile Graphs

 \subsection{Reducing participant's communication}

 $\PIRSUM$ is realized in \pirname{} using two different approaches, each with its own set of trade-offs, with a goal of minimizing the communication at the participant's end.
-While the first approach, denoted by $\PIRSUMA$, sacrifices computation for better communication, the second approach, denoted by $\PIRSUMB$, reduces both the computational and communication overhead of the participant in $\PIRSUMA$ with the help of additional server $\mpcserver{0} \in \mpcservers{}$.
+While the first approach, denoted by $\PIRSUMA$~(\boxref{fig:pir-sumA-protocol-main}), sacrifices computation for better communication, the second approach, denoted by $\PIRSUMB$~(\boxref{fig:pir-sumB-protocol}), reduces both the computational and communication overhead of the participant in $\PIRSUMA$ with the help of additional server $\mpcserver{0} \in \mpcservers{}$.